aggregat4/dendriform/JOURNAL.md

 The pqueue from the command-handler-tree-service can now also be removed since the storage layer does the queueing.

 We now need a new approach for (async) garbage collection.
 When and how to execute it?

+Here's how we're going to do that:

+* keep a list of gc candidates, these are just the nodeids+eventtypes of the events that came in during storage

+* have a separate setTimeout method that regularly looks at the list, pops off a batch of N ids and performs the garbage collection on them

+* at the start of the program prefill this list with the ids of all events where more than one event exists for nodeid+eventtype